Sawanrajkk/Automated_Attendance_System/README.md

 Set Up Requirements: The program starts by loading a face detection model and defining a function, take_attendance, which will handle the process of recording attendance for each student.
+A Cascade Classifier is a type of machine learning model specifically designed for object detection, commonly used to detect faces and other objects in images and video frames

 File Check: For each day, it checks if an attendance file (like attendance_2024-10-29.csv) exists.
 If not, it creates one and adds a header row with columns like "Student Name" and "Attendance."